 - M. Bisonnote , Zangief, Chun-Li, Cammy, and Blanka from Street Fighter II.

 - Paperboy from Paperboy.

-- Kano and Smoke from Mortal Kombat are part of Ralph's villain support group.
+- Kano from Mortal Kombat is part of Ralph's villain support group.

 - The player knight from Joust.